 Colloidal silver has several potential benefits, but just like when you or your pet takes an antibiotic, there is a risk that the good bacteria in the gut will be eliminated, which can cause diarrhea and other problems.
 Make sure to give your pet a prebiotic and probiotic to keep their gut health in check, and talk to your vet about how to keep their digestive system healthy while using colloidal silver.

-You should also monitor how often and how much you are administering colloidal silver to wounds, because too much could cause delays in healing.
-However, as long as you are following recommended serving/dosing size, your pet should be okay.
+You should also monitor how often and how much you are administering colloidal silver to wounds because too much could cause delays in healing.
+However, as long as you are following the recommended serving/dosing size, your pet should be okay.
 Review the label or ask the company what their recommended dosage is for their specific product.
 The amount you provide will vary depending on your individual pet.

 About Angela Ardolino